RickStrahl/Westwind.ApplicationConfiguration/Readme.md

 #West Wind Application Configuration
 ###Strongly typed configuration classes for .NET Applications###

 .NET library that provides for code-first creation of configuration settings using strongly typed .NET classes.
-Configuration data can be mapped to various configuration stores and can auto-sync from store to class and vice versa.
+Create a class, add properties for configuration values, instantiate and automatically read and optionally write your strongly typed configuration values from the configuration store.

-You can use standard .NET config files, sections and external files, or other custom stores including plain XML files, strings or a database.
+Configuration data can be stored in various configuration formats and can auto-sync from store to class and vice versa.
+You can use standard .NET config files (default), including custom sections and external files, or other custom stores including plain XML files, strings or a database.
-Additional custom stores can also be created easily.
+It's also easy to create your own configuration providers to store config data in some other format.

 Unlike the built-in .NET Configuration Manager, the classes you create are strongly typed and automatically convert config store values